therappha/libftester/README.md

+## Project still unfinished but its already available
 ## Running the Tester

 You can quickly set up and run the libft tester by using the following command in your terminal.
 This command will download, execute and delete itself directly from the repository: